 Listen up, crate diggers.

-The art of crate digging is alive and well once again, and The Geelong Record Fair is back this year to prove it with vendors catering to OG hiphop heads, collectors looking for that rare find and DJs after a fresh haul for their Friday night set.
+The art of crate digging is alive and well once again, and the Lamb fam is making up for all the lost nights indulging in music over the past 18 months with their very own record fair catering to OG hiphop heads, collectors looking for that rare find and DJs after a fresh haul for their at-home Friday night set.

 The key takeaways

-- The free event will take over the Furphy Hall at Little Creatures
+- The free event will take over the venue on Sunday, September 19

 This will be the biggest range of quality new and second-hand vinyl ever seen in the Geelong region, with all major genres being covered.